Company Achieves Astronomical Productivity Gains by Implementing PilotFish

 The client is able to realize new business opportunities faster.
 Prior to implementing PilotFish, the average implementation timeline was approximately 2 weeks.
 This has been reduced by 90% to an average of under 1 day.

-After analysis, the client has determined that by using PilotFish entering information associated with a claim and processing it, end-to-end, takes 7 minutes.
-Previously, before PilotFish, that same claim took, on average, 25 minutes before it was fully billable which is a 360% improvement.
+After analysis, the client determined that by using PilotFish to enter information associated with a claim and process it, end-to-end takes 7 minutes.
+Previously, before PilotFish, that same claim took “on average” 25 minutes before it was fully billable which is a 360% improvement.

 As a transactional business, the more rapidly the client can bring a new laboratory customer on board and the more efficiently their claims can be processed – the more revenue is generated.
 PilotFish has fundamentally transformed both processes, delivering marked improvements in operational efficiency and a resulting quantifiable impact on the organization’s revenue and profitability.